 The Company also uses reinsurance to mitigate underwriting risk.
 For capacity to write new business, the Company uses a 50% whole account quota share with Swiss Re, a global third-party reinsurer rated "AA-" by Standard & Poor.
-The current contract ends on 30 June 2023, although the Company intends to renew either with Swiss Re or with an alternative partner.
-On its back book, the Company is reliant on quota share arrangements and the aforementioned new reinsurance arrangement with AIIL, an "A-"rated affiliated reinsurance company domiciled in Bermuda.
+The current contract ends on 30 June 2024, although the Company intends to renew either with Swiss Re or with an alternative partner.
+On its back book, the Company is reliant on quota share arrangements and the reinsurance arrangement with AIIL.
+The LPT significantly reduces the risk of volatility in prior year development, reducing the Company's exposure to reserve risk.